Because the Night: History

 The only two commercially released recordings of a Springsteen version of the song were in the 1986 box set Live/1975–85, in which Smith is listed as co-writer; and the 2010 compilation album The Promise (using the original recording from the Darkness on the Edge of Town sessions with Smith's lyrics).

+In September 2023, the song was featured in the trailer for Season 2 of HBO Max's Our Flag Means Death.